|Nutrition Facts (per serving)|

 “I appreciate having a dependable brine recipe in my holiday repertoire, and this one delivers.
 Truly a classic.” —Mary Jo Romano

 2 cups kosher salt

 6 to 8 sprigs fresh thyme

 6 to 8 sprigs fresh rosemary

 Turkey, for using the brine, optional

 Gather the ingredients.

-- This recipe is enough for a 12- to 15-pound turkey, but if you have to increase the amount of water to cover the turkey, add proportionately more salt, sugar, and herbs.
-(For each gallon of water: 1 cup kosher salt, 1/2 cup granulated sugar, and approximately 1 teaspoon crushed garlic, 1 to 2 twigs of the herbs, and about 1/2 teaspoon of cracked allspice berries and 1/4 teaspoon pepper.)
+- This recipe is enough for a 12- to 15-pound turkey, but if you have to increase the amount of water to cover the turkey because your turkey is larger, add proportionately more salt, sugar, and herbs.
+For each gallon of water, use 1 cup kosher salt, 1/2 cup granulated sugar, and approximately 1 teaspoon crushed garlic, 2 to 4 sprigs of the herbs, about 1 teaspoon of cracked allspice berries and 1/2 teaspoon pepper.

 - Brined meat might look a bit pink even when fully cooked.
-If in doubt, check the temperature of the turkey with an instant-read thermometer.
+Always check the temperature of the turkey with an instant-read thermometer.
 The turkey should register at least 165 F in the thickest part of the thigh.
 If the turkey is stuffed, the center of the stuffing must be cooked to at least 165 F.

-- Some other popular brine additions include whole peppercorns, bay leaves, whole cloves and cinnamon sticks.
+- Other popular brine additions include whole peppercorns, lemon or orange quarters, bay leaves, whole cloves, and cinnamon sticks.